simshadows/mhwi-build-search-prototype/README.md

 1) I'll need to be confident that the armour pruning doesn't throw away armour pieces that are still useful.

+2) Free Element will need to be taken into account since adding it can actually reduce a build's EFR by disabling Non-elemental Boost.
+My pruning algorithms currently don't take this into account, so it is possible for a gear piece with Free Element to cause another gear piece without Free Element to be pruned, even if it may be better for pure-raw builds.

+## Nerd Stuff

+The current version of the search algorithm is brute force with pruning.

+This works by first going through the list of head pieces and pruning away all head pieces that is *clearly inferior* to any other head piece.
+Head piece A is clearly inferior to head piece B if B can reproduce any possible combination of skills (and their respective levels) that you can make with A, possibly even with extras.
+This process is then repeated for the chest, hands, waist, and leg slots.

+As a concrete example, *Kaiser Vambraces Alpha+* is clearly inferior to *Kaiser Vambraces Beta+*.
+This is because while Beta+ lacks a level of Weakness Exploit, it comes with an extra Level 4 decoration slot compared to Alpha+.
+A decoration containing Weakness Exploit easily fits in this slot.

+Charms and decorations are also pruned to ignore charms with skills we don't care about.
+Weapon augments are always practically maximized.
+For example, we don't care about having only Attack I if we can also add Attack II or Affinity I on top of it.
+Weapon custom upgrades are also somewhat pruned in a similar fashion.

+Once all the pruning described above has taken place, we simply try every possible combination.

+### Current Efficiency

+Armour piece pruning has the potential to prune all gear down to mostly Master Rank Beta+.
+Assuming a ballpark of `300` pieces for each of the categories of head, chest, hands, waist, and legs, we have `300^5 = approx. 2.4 * 10^12` before pruning.
+Pruning down to a conservative `150` pieces brings us down to `7.6 * 10^10`. **Though, this is yet to be tested on a full armour database since I'm using a subset of armour for testing.** My current pruning algorithm runs in `O(n^2)` for `n` individual pieces in each armour set.

+Charms and decorations are much easier to filter out due to their simplicity.
+All we do is check if a charm/decoration contains a skill that we care about.
+Charms don't have decorations lots, and decorations are already their own atomic unit.
+These operations are easily `O(n)`.

+Weapon augments and custom upgrades are simply hard-coded for the meantime since there are very few useful augment combinations.
+A proper algorithm may be written in the future if the need arises.

+After pruning, the worst-case time complexity of the overall algorithm may be considered to be `O(a^5 * c * w * a * u * d * l)` for `a` armour sets, `c` charms, `w` weapons, `a` weapon augments, `u` custom upgrades, `d` decorations, and `l` for the maximum level of any skill.

+**This is about as bad as it gets in the overall.**

+### Ideas for optimization: Dynamic programming?
+Divide and conquer?

+We can probably try techniques like dynamic programming, or divide and conquer.

+I'll need to do some research into how these and other techniques might be applied.

+### Ideas for optimization: Slightly over-pruning the level 4 decorations.

+There may be times where the algorithm can, for example, put Critical/Vitality, Critical/Vitality, Critical/Vitality, and Tenderizer/Maintenance into the build.
+But what if we just don't care about highly optional skills?
+This may lead the algorithm to add Tenderizer instead of the clearly superior Tenderizer/Maintenance decoration.

+But for the sake of efficiency, we might want to consider doing it anyway.
+We don't really care about those *extra* skills anyway in many level 4 decorations, and we don't lose any core features in our build to use lower-level ones.
+If it's discovered that our final build can fit more extra skills after all, then it's easy to make modifications to add these extra skills in.

+### Ideas for optimization: Pruning entire combinations of armour.

+As discussed above, we can easily prune within a category of head, chest, waist, or legs, and my algorithm currently runs in `O(n^2)` on each category separately.

+But what if we applied the same pruning technique over *a set of gear combinations*?
+Instead of just considering whether a head piece is clearly inferior to another head piece, what if we also considered if a specific combination of head+chest+arms+waist+legs is clearly inferior to another combination of head+chest+arms+waist+legs?

+However, that would have a blown up time complexity of `O((n^5)^2)` for `n` armour pieces within each category.
+Assuming we pruned down to 150 pieces per category, we get `(150^5)^2 = 5.8 * 10^21`.
+That is a buttload of combinations.

+To improve on the efficiency, I'm thinking of applying *memoization* to check every armour combination in a single pass, building a data structure of "superior armour combinations" (likely some sort of tree) that can simply be traversed instead of a brute-force pair-wise comparison.
+This data structure may require an overhead of `s` skills (counting only skills that affect the build meaningfully) to access, though `s` is unlikely to exceed roughly 12 skills (in my opinion).
+Being a single-pass, the worst-case time complexity is `O(s*(n^5))` if we include `s`, or `O(n^5)` for practical purposes.

+### Ideas for optimization: Pruning weapons.

+There may be some condition in which we can prune a weapon out.
+In most cases, weapons that are direct upgrades of each other can lead to one of these weapons being pruned away.

+But I'll need to somehow formalize the conditions necessary for this to happen.

 ## License

 ```